-I got stuck on the mountain because it got pitch black and I couldn’t find the path down.
+I got stuck on the mountain because it got pitch black and without any light I couldn’t find the path down.
 It was pretty terrifying.
 Also the path was very rocky with sudden drops, so one fall and I could have broken a bone or worse.

 3 Have the right clothes

 Long pants are probably a good idea.
 There are things in the grass, which often you can’t even see, that bite and it can be serious.
-Where I live, all the farmers cover every part of their skin and I think that it is always good to copy the natives as they know the environment better than me.
+Where I live, all the farmers cover almost every part of their skin and I think that it is always good to copy the natives as they know the environment better than me.

 4 Protection from the elements.